joneslloyd/joneslloyd.github.io/_posts/2020-01-31-salmon-part-two.md

 ### Approach/architecture

-Maybe this require multiple neural networks?
+Maybe this requires multiple neural networks?

 Right now, I'm thinking that (much like [Gilbert Tanner's example](https://gilberttanner.com/blog/fastai-multi-label-image-classification){:target="_blank" rel="noopener"}) some sort of multi-label classification neural network could be best for labelling each dish as containing things like biofouling, jellyfish, feed pellets (etc).